Wire-Network/wire-docs/docs/api-reference/tooling/kiod/index.md

                                         to disable.
   --access-control-allow-origin arg     Specify the Access-Control-Allow-Origin
                                         to be returned on each request.
-  --access-control-allow-headers arg    Specify the Access-Control-Allow-Header
+  --access-control-allow-headers arg    Specify the Access-Control-Allow-Headers
-                                        s to be returned on each request.
+                                        to be returned on each request.
   --access-control-max-age arg          Specify the Access-Control-Max-Age to
                                         be returned on each request.
-  --access-control-allow-credentials    Specify if Access-Control-Allow-Credent
+  --access-control-allow-credentials    Specify if Access-Control-Allow-Credentials:
-                                        ials: true should be returned on each request.
+                                        true should be returned on each request.
-  --max-body-size arg (=1048576)        The maximum body size in bytes allowed
+  --max-body-size arg (=2097152)        The maximum body size in bytes allowed
                                         for incoming RPC requests --http-max-bytes-in-flight-mb arg (=500)
                                         Maximum size in megabytes http_plugin
                                         should use for processing http
+                                        requests. -1 for unlimited.
+503 error
+                                        response when exceeded.
+  --http-max-in-flight-requests arg (=-1)
+                                        Maximum number of requests http_plugin
+                                        should use for processing http
                                         requests.
 503 error response when
                                         exceeded.
+  --http-max-response-time-ms arg (=15) Maximum time on main thread for
-  --verbose-http-errors                 Append the error log to HTTP responses --http-validate-host arg (=1)         If set to false, then any incoming
-                                        "Host" header is considered valid --http-alias arg                      Additionaly acceptable values for the "Host" header of incoming HTTP
+                                        processing a request, -1 for unlimited --verbose-http-errors                 Append the error log to HTTP responses --http-validate-host arg (=1)         If set to false, then any incoming "Host" header is considered valid --http-alias arg                      Additionally acceptable values for the "Host" header of incoming HTTP
                                         requests, can be specified multiple
                                         times.
 Includes http/s_server_address
                                         by default.
   --http-threads arg (=2)               Number of worker threads in http thread
                                         pool
+  --http-keep-alive arg (=1)            If set to false, do not keep HTTP
+                                        connections alive, even if client
+                                        requests.

 Config Options for sysio::wallet_plugin:
   --wallet-dir arg (=".")
 The path of the wallet files (absolute
                                         path or relative to application data
                                         dir)
   --unlock-timeout arg (=900)           Timeout for unlocked wallet in seconds
-                                        (default 900 (15 minutes))).
+                                        (default 900 (15 minutes)).
 Wallets
                                         will automatically lock after specified
                                         number of seconds of inactivity.
                                         Activity is defined as any wallet